jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* April 2019: our preprint "A weight-adjusted discontinuous Galerkin method for the poroelastic wave equation: penalty fluxes and micro-heterogeneities" is available as an [arXiv preprint](https://arxiv.org/abs/1904.02578).
+We introduce provably stable high order DG methods for wave propagation in poroelastic media.
+Attractive features of the scheme include resolution of sub-cell micro-heterogeneities and simple upwind-like penalty flux terms.
 * February 2019: our preprint "Skew-symmetric entropy stable modal discontinuous Galerkin formulations" is as an [arXiv preprint](https://arxiv.org/abs/1902.01828).
 We construct DG formulations which retain entropy stability under relaxed quadrature accuracy, which are applicable to hybrid meshes with mixed element types.

+{% comment %}
 * September 2018: our preprint "Efficient entropy stable Gauss collocation schemes" is available as an [arXiv preprint](https://arxiv.org/abs/1809.01178).
 Entropy stable collocation-DG schemes on tensor product elements typically utilize Gauss-Lobatto quadratures.
 We extend entropy stable collocation schemes to more accurate Gauss quadratures, which improve error significantly on curved meshes.
 * September 2018: our preprint "Leapfrog Time-stepping for Hermite methods", which describes a high order extension of the well-known Yee-scheme for time-domain wave propagation, is available as an [arXiv preprint](https://arxiv.org/abs/1808.10481).
 * August 2018: Kaihang Guo successfully defended his MA thesis on low-complexity GPU-accelerated DG methods for wave propagation in media with sub-cell heterogeneities.
 This work is available online in an [arXiv preprint](https://arxiv.org/abs/1808.08645).